vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Remove-vRSLCMGroup.md

 ### -vmid

-The unique identifier of the group in VMware Aria Sute Lifecycle.
+The unique identifier of the group in VMware Aria Suite Lifecycle.

 ```yaml
 Type: String